Sgian24/FantasyNBABasketball/README.md

 # NBA Fantasy Visualizer

-A web app I developed to visualize NBA player stats with graphs.
-Users can create an account to draft and save their own roster.
-Data is fetched from 3 different APIs.
-Responsive on all screen sizes.
+A web app I developed to present NBA player statistics in graphical form.
+Users can sign in to create and save their own roster.
+Data is fetched from the "tank01-fantasy-stats" API (RapidAPI)

 Tools Used:

 * React
-* Various APIs from RapidAPI
 * Axios
 * Firebase Authentication and Firestore
 * Bootstrap
 * React Router
 * Recharts
+* Formik and Yup Form Validation

 View the project at https://sgian24.github.io/FantasyNBABasketball/